Giverny & Paris- a treat for gardeners & art-lovers alike, by coach or rail.

 twin- centre break!

-What a marvellous combination for a memorable holiday- Paris & Giverny.
+What a marvellous combination for a memorable two centre holiday- The romance of Paris, and the Impressionist splendour & relaxation of Giverny.

 Travel by Eurostar to Paris in either Standard or Premier class, where you may spend your first night in one of our very carefully selected hotels, which range from budget to deluxe.
 Or, an excellent local train service will connect you direct to Giverny, to spend your first night, here, in the superb up-scale Hotel Le Jardin des Plumes -one of our select choice of hotels.